kimandrews/GEM3Genomics2020/LiveWorkshop/LiveWorkshopCoding.md

 ```
 ## Variant Calling (Genotyping)

-Identify and genotype variant positions for one sample using bcftools:
+Identify and genotype variants for one sample using bcftools:

 ```
 module load bcftools